7melo7/script/README.md

 # script
-used for storing my script
+This repository is used for storing my script